trychlos/pwix-modal/README.md

         Whether we should try to initialize the focus ourselves,or let the application manage it.

-        When `true`, we try to set the focus on the first inputable field of the body, or the first submit button of the footer.
+        When `true`, we try to set the focus on the first inputable field of the body, or the last button of the footer.

-        Though this is the default to make the package easier to use, the application should be conscious that this default prevent it to put the focus itself.
+        Though this default aims to make the package easier to use, the application should be conscious that it also prevents the application to put the focus itself.

         Defaults to `true`.